About Togei

 Tebineri is a method of making clay by kneading it with your hands on a table.
 Rokuro is suitable for making works in their natural state, rotational form.

-On the other hand, the advantage of Tebineri handcrafting is that there are no restrictions on the shape of the work and you can make it into any shape you want.
-For example, a square plate is a typical example.
+On the other hand, the advantage of Tebineri handcrafting is that there are no restrictions on the shape of the work, and you can make it into any shape you want.
+A square plate is a typical example.

 There is a beauty of proportionality in the works by Rokuro.
 On the other hand, the appeal of Tebineri handcrafting is that it allows you to create original works of art with free thinking.